- About Us

 - Undergoing a comprehensive review of the Articling Placement Program to enhance the program and make sure that it is serving its purpose effectively.
 An internal working group is working on ways to better the matching and placement processes.

-- Begun work on an organizational Reconciliation Blueprint in collaboration with our Reconciliation Roster.
+- Began work on an organizational Reconciliation Blueprint in collaboration with our Reconciliation Roster.
 This plan will guide our strategy for Indigenous initiatives in the coming years.

 - Begin exploring alternatives to articling in the coming years.
 Our current Strategic Plan lists an objective to “Collaborate with stakeholders to explore enhancements to current articling processes and alternatives to articling for those seeking admission to the Law Society that ensure compliance with entry-level competency for enrolment in the Law Society.”